 Sunscald is caused by a plant getting too much sun and/or being in the path of hot, dry wind.
 Therefore, hot weather or extreme heat is the main culprit.

-With this condition, unripe or ripening fruits start showing pale white or yellowish blotches.
-However, sunscald is something that you can prevent relatively easily.
+With this condition, unripe or ripening fruits begin to show pale white or yellowish blotches.
+However, sunscald is something that can be prevented relatively easily.

 Treatment: